The ability to work from home is one of the marvels of the modern age.

 6. You crave more exercise

-Perhaps you’re so pressured to complete your work on time that you don’t feel free to take an exercise break during the day.
-Perhaps your breaks just aren’t long enough or you otherwise struggle to squeeze workouts into your schedule.
+Perhaps your breaks just aren’t long enough, or you otherwise struggle to squeeze workouts into your schedule.

 If you work from home, you won’t have to carry workout clothes to your job each day.
 You could even wear them to work.
 This and having greater control over your work schedule will make it easier to fit in exercise.